IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 In the Finder, click "Applications" then "PostgreSQL 9.6" and launch the "Reload Configuration" app.
 Click "OK" after you see "server signaled".

-Next, launch the "pgAdmin III" application from the same folder.
-Under "Servers" double click "PostgreSQL 9.6 (localhost)".
+Next, launch the "pgAdmin" application from the same folder.
+Under "Browser", expand "Servers" and double click "PostgreSQL 9.6".
 When you are prompted for a password, leave it blank and click "OK".
 If you have successfully edited "pg_hba.conf", you can get in without a password.

 On Linux, you should just install PostgreSQL from your package manager without worrying about the version as long as it's 9.x.
 Find ``pg_hba.conf`` and set the authentication method to "trust" and restart PostgreSQL.